gophercon/gophercon.github.io/_posts/2013-08-19-gophercon-summer-update.markdown

 Those are the updates for now.
 Check our website shortly for the new design.
 We can't wait to see you in Denver in 2014!

->Brian Ketelsen, Erik St. Martin, David Cheney
+*Brian Ketelsen, Erik St. Martin, David Cheney - GopherCon Strike Team*
->
->GopherCon Strike Team